dannyberns/react-users-table/README.md

 ## Appendix

-#### Home - Users
+#### Home Page - Users
-Contains an informative table of users, populated with different users using Random User API.
+Contains an informative table of users, populated with different users using Random User Generator API.
-Each row represents a different user with his/her personal information. ( I.E picture, email, age, etc..).
+Each row represents a different user with his/her personal information. ( I.E picture, email, age, etc..)

-- **Sorting** - Users can be sorted (asc/desc) by each of their attributes simply by clicking on the desired attribute table header.
+- **Sorting** - users can be sorted (asc/desc) by each of their attributes simply by clicking on the desired attribute table header.
-- **MailTo** - Clicking on users email address, will redirect to compose new email.
+- **MailTo** - clicking on users email address, will redirect to compose new email.
-- **User Details** - Clicking on any user row will cause a page redirection to User Details page.
+- **User Details** - clicking on any user row will cause a page redirection to User Details page.

-#### Users-Details
+#### Users-Details Page
 Here, all data from chosen user will be displayed alongside Leaflet Map, showing users location (using provided coords from the API) as well as a tooltip with their address and city.